Dissolution of the Soviet Union: Western republics

 On 23 July 1990, Leonid Kravchuk was elected to replace Ivashko as parliament chairman.
 On 30 July, Parliament adopted a resolution on military service ordering Ukrainian soldiers "in regions of national conflict such as Armenia and Azerbaijan" to return to Ukrainian territory.
 On August 1, Parliament voted overwhelmingly to shut down the Chernobyl Nuclear Power Plant.
 On 3 August, it adopted a law on the economic sovereignty of the Ukrainian republic.
 On 19 August, the first Ukrainian Catholic liturgy in 44 years was celebrated at St. George Cathedral.
 On 5–7 September, the International Symposium on the Great Famine of 1932–1933 was held in Kiev.
 On 8 September, The first "Youth for Christ" rally since 1933 took place held in Lviv, with 40,000 participants.
 In 28–30 September, the Green Party of Ukraine held its founding congress.
 On 30 September, nearly 100,000 people marched in Kiev to protest against the new union treaty proposed by Gorbachev.

-On 1 October 1990, parliament reconvened amid mass protests calling for the resignations of Kravchuk and of Prime Minister Vitaliy Masol, a leftover from the previous régime.
+On 1 October 1990, parliament reconvened amid mass protests calling for the resignations of Kravchuk and of Prime Minister Vitaliy Masol, a leftover from the previous regime.
 Students erected a tent city on October Revolution Square, where they continued the protest.

 On 17 October Masol resigned, and on 20 October, Patriarch Mstyslav I of Kiev and all Ukraine arrived at Saint Sophia's Cathedral, ending a 46-year banishment from his homeland.
 On 23 October 1990, Parliament voted to delete Article 6 of the Ukrainian Constitution, which referred to the "leading role" of the Communist Party.

 On 25–28 October 1990, Rukh held its second congress and declared that its principal goal was the "renewal of independent statehood for Ukraine".
 On 28 October UAOC faithful, supported by Ukrainian Catholics, demonstrated near St. Sophia's Cathedral as newly elected Russian Orthodox Church Patriarch Aleksei and Metropolitan Filaret celebrated liturgy at the shrine.
 On 1 November, the leaders of the Ukrainian Greek Catholic Church and of the Ukrainian Autocephalous Orthodox Church, respectively, Metropolitan Volodymyr Sterniuk and Patriarch Mstyslav, met in Lviv during anniversary commemorations of the 1918 proclamation of the Western Ukrainian National Republic.

 On 18 November 1990, the Ukrainian Autocephalous Orthodox Church enthroned Mstyslav as Patriarch of Kiev and all Ukraine during ceremonies at Saint Sophia's Cathedral.
 Also on 18 November, Canada announced that its consul-general to Kiev would be Ukrainian-Canadian Nestor Gayowsky.
 On 19 November, the United States announced that its consul to Kiev would be Ukrainian-American John Stepanchuk.
 On 19 November, the chairmen of the Ukrainian and Russian parliaments, respectively, Kravchuk and Yeltsin, signed a 10-year bilateral pact.
 In early December 1990 the Party of Democratic Rebirth of Ukraine was founded; on 15 December, the Democratic Party of Ukraine was founded.

 On 27 July 1990 the Supreme Soviet of the Byelorussian SSR passed a Declaration of State Sovereignty, asserting its sovereignty as a republic inside the Soviet Union.